Emo-gml/PsyLLM/README.md

   }
 ```
 🔥Please contact huhe@gml.ac.cn
- if you wish to contribute to the leaderboard or encounter any issues.
+ if you encounter any issues.